DuguidLab/visiomode/docs/index.md

 DISPLAY=:0 visiomode
 ```

-The mouse interface will appear on the screen (or touchscreen) attached to the Raspberry Pi, and you can access the web interface by opening a browser and navigating to `http://<YOUR-IP-ADDRESS>:5000`.
+The mouse interface will appear on the screen (or touchscreen) attached to the Raspberry Pi, and you can access the web interface by opening a browser on your device and navigating to `http://<YOUR-IP-ADDRESS>:5000`.

 🎉 Congratulations!
 You are all set to build an arena and start doing some science!🧑‍🔬